 The US government finally bought the rights to her patent for $20,000, and she then traveled to Europe to pitch the idea to governments there.

 Martha Coston fought to be recognized and respected as a woman in a man’s world of inventing and manufacturing.
-She achieved success after much hard work and sacrifice.
+She achieved success after much hard work and sacrifice, and went on to write her autobiography as encouragement to women inventors not to give up.
+Here is an excerpt from her book:

 “In this attempt to recount my life and some of the varied experiences attendant upon my efforts to per perpetuate the name of my beloved husband and to support my children and myself, I am actuated by no idle vanity, nor yet the wish to pose as a writer, but by the honest desire to encourage those of my own sex who, stranded upon the world with little ones looking to them for bread, may feel, not despair but courage rise in their hearts; confident that with integrity, energy, and perseverance they need no extraordinary talents to gain success and a place among the world’s bread winners.”